26 Oct 2018 Simon Briggs

 Wilcox added that supporting light wallets is crucial in the crypto world as there are many users who work from a mobile device that doesn’t have the CPU power or storage to support full nodes.

-The current version of Zcash – Sprout, only clients running a full node can execute shielded transactions and the update aims to remove the transparent, non-private transactions that sometimes can be used together with shielded ones, but are a liability in terms of security.
+In the current version of Zcash – Sprout, only clients running a full node can execute shielded transactions and the update aims to remove the transparent, non-private transactions that sometimes can be used together with shielded ones, but are a liability in terms of security.

 Wilcox also commented on the future development and benefits of the upgrade: “Our goal is to make a light wallet that has privacy protections even against a service provider.
 The goal is for us to design a whole user experience all around Sapling specifically and make sure that we can have the usability and the privacy work really well together.”